Vector Group Ltd. (VGR) Stock Price and Analyst Predictions - News Heater

 VGR) stock’s latest price update

-Vector Group Ltd. (NYSE: VGR)’s stock price has plunge by -8.10relation to previous closing price of 13.09.
-Nevertheless, the company has seen a -8.03% plunge in its stock price over the last five trading sessions.
+The stock of Vector Group Ltd. (NYSE: VGR) has increased by 1.08 when compared to last closing price of 11.13.
+Despite this, the company has experienced a -14.06% fall in its stock price over the last five trading sessions.
 MarketWatch.com reported on 11/01/21 that Cigarette sales went up in 2020 for the first time in 20 years

 VGR’s Market Performance

-Vector Group Ltd. (VGR) has seen a -8.03% fall in stock performance for the week, with a -6.67% decline in the past month and a -2.12% plunge in the past quarter.
-The volatility ratio for the week is 1.90%, and the volatility levels for the past 30 days are at 1.81% for VGR.
-The simple moving average for the past 20 days is -7.79% for VGR’s stock, with a -0.57% simple moving average for the past 200 days.
+Vector Group Ltd. (VGR) has seen a -14.06% fall in stock performance for the week, with a -14.58% decline in the past month and a -2.26% plunge in the past quarter.
+The volatility ratio for the week is 5.03%, and the volatility levels for the past 30 days are at 2.52% for VGR.
+The simple moving average for the last 20 days is -11.42% for VGR stock, with a simple moving average of -7.30% for the last 200 days.

 Analysts’ Opinion of VGR

-Volatility was left at 1.81%, however, over the last 30 days, the volatility rate increased by 1.90%, as shares sank -6.19% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.34% upper at present.
+Volatility was left at 2.52%, however, over the last 30 days, the volatility rate increased by 5.03%, as shares sank -15.03% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -4.82% lower at present.

-During the last 5 trading sessions, VGR fell by -7.34%, which changed the moving average for the period of 200-days by +27.44% in comparison to the 20-day moving average, which settled at $13.01.
-In addition, Vector Group Ltd. saw 1.43% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, VGR fell by -14.06%, which changed the moving average for the period of 200-days by +17.31% in comparison to the 20-day moving average, which settled at $12.60.
+In addition, Vector Group Ltd. saw -5.14% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading